You are using an outdated browser. Please upgrade your browser to improve your experience.

 Ticket Price: $79 members/ $89 non-members.

 The Texas Tea is a wonderful time to gather together to meet an impressive array of YA authors, hear all about their latest releases, and connect with other YA librarians.
 Similar to a speed-dating event, authors move between tables to book talk and chat about their book(s).
-Event information will be available this fall.

 Ticket Price: $43 members/ $53 non-members.